terriann/Simply-Pinterest-WordPress-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Better Pinterest Plugin is a WordPress plugin designed to be light weight, easy to use while achieving one goal: making it easy for your visitors to share your content on Pinterest.
+Simply Pinterest - a WordPress Plugin is a WordPress plugin designed to be light weight, easy to use while achieving one goal: making it easy for your visitors to share your content on Pinterest.

 == Description ==